-In this exclusive Q&A, Dr. Hayes Woollen shares his expertise on direct primary care and how organizations and their employees can benefit from embracing this model.
+In this Q&A, we answer common questions about direct primary care and how organizations and their employees can benefit from embracing this model.

-Q1: From your perspective, what current challenges are employers experiencing when it comes to employee healthcare?
+Q1: What current challenges are employers experiencing when it comes to employee healthcare?

 Skyrocketing healthcare costs: Healthcare costs continue to rise at levels that are essentially unsustainable for most companies.
 The U.S. spent more than $4 Trillion on healthcare in 2020 and those costs continue to climb at a rate of 6%, annually.